numba/numba/docs/source/extending/overloading-guide.rst

-And when you go to profile it, you find yourself pleasantly surprised:
+When the function is timed, you find yourself pleasantly surprised:

 .. code:: pycon